RRFayad/Shadcn/README.md

 #### General Styles / Front End concepts

-- Tom creates his layouts using divs
+- Tom creates his layouts using grids
   - Also in the example below, `grid-cols-[250px_1fr]` stands for the sidebar with 250px and 1fr to fill the remaining space

 ```javascript
 return <div className="grid grid-cols-[250px_1fr]"></div>;
 ```

-- `<small>Some text here</small>`: small tag is for small text, such as those 'copyrights' on the footer
+- flex grow: Expands the size of the flex component to fill all space

+- Dark Mode: We set a component that toggles the 'dark' class in the body (check light-dark-toggle.tsx)

 - "tracking-wider" is the tailwind for letter-spacing

 - `className="fixed right-2 top-[calc(50%-12px)]"` Just to show to to be specific in a measure - We wanted to center the light/dark icon, so 24px was its full size, and then we calculated its half to be on the center

+- `<small>Some text here</small>`: small tag is for small text, such as those 'copyrights' on the footer

 ##### Password input style